 Can campers bring their phones?

 Camp is a place to disconnect from technology, and focus on building relationships with each other and nature.
 Campers may bring phones, but will be asked to turn them in at the start of camp.
-There will be one opportunity for campers to use their phones partway through the camp session, in order to check in with family and friends.
+There will be one opportunity for campers to use their phones partway through the week, in order to check in with family and friends.

 Can parents or caregivers volunteer for Camp Lilac?

 In order to allow campers the freedom to socialize, grow, and express themselves in the camp environment, we do not allow caregivers to volunteer during the same session as their camper.
 Caregivers are welcome to volunteer during the session their camper is not attending.
 Please contact us at email@example.com if you are a caregiver interested in volunteering.

 All campers and staff must be fully vaccinated for COVID-19, or have a valid medical exemption.
 Campers and staff will be asked to complete COVID-19 rapid testing in the days leading up to arrival.